openresty/lua-resty-core/lib/ngx/ssl.md

 **context:** *any*

-Returns the client ip address in the current SSL connection.
+Returns the client ip address in textual representation of the current SSL connection, only IPv4 is supported currently.

-The following code snippet shows how to delaying TLS handshake to mitigate a kind of TSL handshake attack(eg: close connection immediately after handshake complete):
+The following code snippet shows how to delay TLS handshake to mitigate a kind of TLS handshake attack(eg: close connection immediately after handshake completed):

 ```lua
 local ssl = require "ngx.ssl"